A PLACE FOR YOU

-Notice that if we are to experience the Father’s love and be His children, we have to obey the commandments of Christ.
+Notice that if we are to experience the Father’s love and be His children, we must obey the commandments of Christ.

-Who are “We”?
-We are the Father and the Son, obviously.
-So much for the confusing doctrine of the Trinity, which leaves the impression that Christ is another form of the Father, in that there actually is one Person.
-The truth is, the reason Christ is another form of the Father is that the Father dwells in Him; just as we are another form of Christ when we attain to the full measure of Christ.
+Who are “we”?
+They are the Father and the Son, obviously.
+So much for the confusing doctrine of the Trinity, which leaves the impression that Christ is another form of the Father in that there actually is one Person.
+The truth is, the reason Christ is another form of the Father is that the Father dwells in Him, just as we are another form of Christ when we attain to the full measure of Christ.